 Drive Time: 1h40min

 There’s so much to do in Franz Josef that you’ll want to set off early to make the most of it!
 Drive along the stunning coastal road and toward the mountains and rainforest of Franz Josef, famous for having one of the world’s most accessible glaciers!
-Find out more about this area in Glacier Country Guide for Backpackers.
+Find out more about this area in our Franz Josef and Fox destination category.

 Things to Do in Franz Josef

 - Do a heli-hike on the Franz Josef Glacier (more info on Viator and Tripadvisor)

 - Do New Zealand’s highest skydive over the glacier and Southern Alps (on Viator and Tripadvisor)

 - Hike to the Franz Josef terminal face (1h30min one way)

 - Relax in the Glacier Hot Pools (on Viator and Tripadvisor)